echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 This document infers a number of ideas that could be relevant for other groups and in other deliverables.
 In particular regarding what type of solutions could be considered

-* There is the need to heal security and privacy
+* There is a need to address the apparent disconnect between user privacy and security, it should be possible to provide both rather than one compromising the other.

 * What prevents a Client Facing server providing security solutions to protect the data path?